 Councillor for Haxby and Wigginton

-Born and bred in Yorkshire, Ian has lived in York since the early 1990s, for much of that time in Wigginton.
+Growing up in Yorkshire, Ian has lived in York since the early 1990s, for much of that time in Wigginton.
 Now in his fourth term as a councillor, he holds the position of Executive Member for Children, Young People and Education.

 His previous council experience includes Chairing the Economic Development and Transport Committee after being Chair of York's Health Scrutiny Committee.
 He has also been a member of Main Planning Committee, Area Planning Committee, Children's Services panel, Adoption Panel and the Social Inclusion Working Group.